polarityio/servicenow/README.md

 This typically means the authentication credentials you have provided are incorrect.

-## Adding custom table lookups
+## Adding Custom Issue Type Lookups

-To add a new custom table you first need to add your data type to the `config.json` `dataTypes` property.
+To add a new custom issue type lookup you first need to add your data type to the `config.json` `dataTypes` property.

 Next, you will need to modify the `./src/functionalityByEntityType/customFunctionalityByType.js` file and add your new type.

 The new type should be added to the `CUSTOM_FUNCTIONALITY_FOR_CUSTOM_ENTITY_TYPES` array.
 The key for new type object should be the same as the `key` value for the data type in the `config.json`.

+For example, if your `config.json` adds a new data type with a key of `sctask` then the additional entry added to `CUSTOM_FUNCTIONALITYF_FOR_CUSTOM_ENTITY_TYPES` should look like:

 ```
   sctask: {